oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 - [Container Security: A Developer Guide](/blog/2019/07/18/container-security-a-developer-guide)
 - [Kubernetes to the Cloud with Spring Boot and JHipster](https://developer.okta.com/blog/2021/06/01/kubernetes-spring-boot-jhipster)

-If you liked this tutorial, chances are you will like others we publish.
+If you liked this tutorial, chances are you will like the others we publish.
 Please follow [@oktadev on Twitter](https://twitter.com/oktadev) and [subscribe to our YouTube channel](https://youtube.com/oktadev) to get notified when we publish new developer tutorials.